Danish Shipowners' Association: Piracy

 The relationship between international trade and international security has increasingly been interlinked as globalisation has become evident.
 This relationship can especially be seen in the matter of piracy which has become a matter of high politics in Denmark for example, as reflected in the foreign policy- and security strategy 2022, where anti-piracy and global trade plays a central part.
 The threat of piracy imposes big challenges to international shipping and trade, and it costs Danish shipping companies almost a billion kroner per year in security measures to prevent piracy attacks.
 As a result, Danish Shipping works closely together with the Danish defence and in international arenas to prevent piracy around the world.
 The work consists among other things of participation in political forums, meetings with relevant political organisations over the world and by involvement in local projects.
 Danish Shipping has for example been a central advocate and actor in the Danish anti-piracy work in the Horn of Africa, and lately in highly criticized Danish mission the Gulf of Guinea with the frigate Esbern Snarre.

 Building

 The association is headquartered on Amaliegade on the Frederiksstaden of central Copenhagen.
 The building was completed in 1923 to a design by Emanuel Monberg.
 It was listed in 2000.
-The secretariate of Global Maritime Forum is based on the first floor of the building.
+The secretariat of Global Maritime Forum is based on the first floor of the building.